cytoscape/cytoscape-manual/docs/Export_Your_Data.md

 ![web\_export\_simple.png](_static/images/Export/web_export_simple.png)

-To generate an entire web page as a zip archive, select ***File | Export as Web Page ...*** as before, and this time choose the *Simple viewer for current network only* format as below:
+To generate a web page for a single network view as a zip archive, selec
+***File | Export as Web Page ...*** as before, but this time choose the *Simple viewer for current network only* format as below:

 ![web\_export\_simple\_dialog.png](_static/images/Export/web_export_simple_dialog.png)